Qdesai/ASP.NET-Assignment1/MarvelMonitors/README.txt

 0249 FINALLLYYY Completed the initaial create.
 0253 DAMNN!!!!
-Errorrrr  " There is already an object named 'Monitor' in the database "
+Errorrrr  " There is already an object named 'Monitor' in the database " 1001 When i came to college and tried the Update-Database it worked but i dont know how.